scenerystack/community/docs/reference/api/scenery-phet/SpinningIndicatorNode.md

 # SpinningIndicatorNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/SpinningIndicatorNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/SpinningIndicatorNode.ts) for the most up-to-date information.

 ## Overview

 SpinningIndicatorNode is a spinning progress indicator, used to indicate operation is in progress (but with no